State and Federal Compliance for Lead Gen and Telemarketing In 2025

 The one-to-one ruling affects lead generation companies in all states.
 They must now get clear consent for each business listed on lead forms or in agreements.
 Companies must abandon older practices that rely on broad consent covering multiple entities.
 Instead, forms must list each business individually, allowing consumers to opt in for each one by name.

-This affects states like New York and California.
-These states have strict rules about disclosing the source and use of consumer data.
-Lead sellers must reveal where they got the data.
-They also need to show that consumers agreed to each specific business involved in the contact.
+This affects states like New York and California, which have strict rules about disclosing the source and use of consumer data.
+Lead sellers must reveal where they got the data and show that consumers agreed to each specific business involved in the contact.

 Overview of Key Regulations